narner/MyWebsite/content/projects_and_work/work/Asteroid.md

 I was the founding employee of a pre-seed startup called [Asteroid](https://www.producthunt.com/products/asteroid).
 Our product was a native macOS app, built in Swift, that let users create ARKit apps without having to write any code.

 It had a node-based interface, inspisred by Max, Quartz Composer, and Origami.
-Users woudl create "reactions"; a building block of functionality that notices something happening via an input object, and triggers something happening in 3D.
+Users woudl create "reactions";  building blocks of functionality that notices something happening via an input object, and triggers something happening in 3D.

 ![Reactions](/post_assets/asteroid/Reactions.png)